jyomaurya/2024-Developer-Survey/README.md

 ## Major Findings:

-Experience is Key: Professional maturity (YearsCodePro) and Job Role (DevType) are the primary drivers for salary growth, more so than formal education alone.
+* **Experience is Key**: Professional maturity (YearsCodePro) and Job Role (DevType) are the primary drivers for salary growth, more so than formal education alone.

-Role Density: High-income clusters show a significant density of Full-stack and Back-end developers with 2-10 years of experience.
+* **Role Density**: High-income clusters show a significant density of Full-stack and Back-end developers with 2-10 years of experience.

-Global Trends: Visualized clear compensation gaps between different geographical regions and clusters.
+* **Global Trends**: Visualized clear compensation gaps between different geographical regions and clusters.